Dream to Recall: Imagination-Guided Experience Retrieval for Memory-Persistent Vision-and-Language Navigation: Memoir

 \subsection{Hybrid Viewpoint-Level Memory (HVM)}

-Having established how our world model imagine and infer states, we now describe how the imagined states query long-term memory.
+Having established how our world model imagines and infers states, we now describe how the imagined states query long-term memory.
 We introduce a dual-bank memory architecture that maintains both environmental observations and navigation behavioral histories at viewpoint granularity.
 HVM comprises two complementary banks organized around a persistent graph $\mathcal{G}^{(k)} = (\mathcal{V}^{(k)}, \mathcal{E}^{(k)})$ accumulated over $k$ episodes:

 \begin{itemize} \item \textbf{Observation Bank}: $\mathcal{M}_o = (\mathcal{V}_o, \mathcal{X}_o)$, where $\mathcal{V}_o = \{v_j\}$ represents the set of recorded viewpoints and $\mathcal{X}_o = \{x_j\}_{j=1}^{|\mathcal{V}_o|}$ contains corresponding viewpoint features extracted by DUET's observation encoder.